An Introduction to Stochastic PDEs: Gaussian Measure Theory

 \begin{corollary} Let $\{\eta_k\}_{k \ge 0}$ be countably many i.i.d.\ standard Gaussian random variables (real or complex).
 Moreover let $\{f_k\}_{k \ge 0}\subset \mathrm{Lip}(G,\C)$ where the domain $G\subset \R^d$ is sufficiently regular for Kolomgorov's continuity theorem to hold.
 Suppose there is some $\delta\in(0,2)$ such that \begin{equ}[e:critKol] S_1^2=\sum_{k\in I} \|f_k\|^2_{L^\infty}<\infty \quad\mathrm{and}\quad S_2^2=\sum_{k\in I} \|f_k\|^{2-\delta}_{L^\infty}\mathrm{Lip}(f_k)^\delta<\infty\;, \end{equ} and define $f = \sum_{k\in I} \eta_k f_k$.
 Then $f$ is almost surely bounded and H\"older continuous for every H\"older exponent smaller than $\delta / 2$. \end{corollary} \begin{proof} From the assumptions we immediately derive that $f(x)$ and $f(x)-f(y)$ are a centred Gaussian for any $x,y\in G$.
 Moreover, the corresponding series converge absolutely.
 Using that the $\eta_k$ are i.i.d., we obtain \begin{equs} \E |f(x)-f(y)|^2 &= \sum_{k\in I}|f_k(x)-f_k(y)|^2 \le \sum_{k\in I}\min\{2\|f_k\|_{L^\infty}^2, \mathrm{Lip}(f_k)^2|x-y|^2\}\\ &\le 2 \sum_{k\in I} \|f_k\|_{L^\infty}^{2-\delta} \mathrm{Lip}(f_k)^\delta |x-y|^\delta = 2S_2^2 |x-y|^\delta\;, \end{equs} where we used that $\min\{a,bx^2\} \le a^{1-\delta/2} b^{\delta/2} |x|^\delta$ for any $a,b\ge0$.
 The claim now follows from Kolmogorov's continuity theorem. \end{proof}

-\begin{remark} One should really think of the $f_k$'s in Corollary~\ref{cor:Kol} as being an orthonormal basis of the Cameron-Martin space of some Gaussian measure.
-(See Section~\ref{sec:CM} below for the definition of the Cameron-Martin space associate to a Gaussian measure.)
+\begin{remark} One should really think of the $f_k$'s in Corollary~\ref{cor:Kol} as being an orthonormal basis of the Cameron--Martin space of some Gaussian measure.
+(See Section~\ref{sec:CM} below for the definition of the Cameron--Martin space associate to a Gaussian measure.)
 The criterion \eref{e:critKol} then provides an effective way of deciding whether the measure in question can be realised on a space of H\"older continuous functions. \end{remark}